keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 ```

 This fetches and migrates all `KeptnEvaluationProvider` CRs
-for the cluster at which your `kubecon` text is pointing.
+for the cluster at which your kubernetes  context is pointing.
 If you have multiple clusters,
 you must run this command for each one.